ncatlab/nlab-content/pages/9288.md

   \,.
 $$

-Compare this to how a matric between two vector spaces equipped with basis sets $B_1, B_2$ is a function
+Compare this to how a matrix between two vector spaces equipped with basis sets $B_1, B_2$ is a function

 $$
   K \colon B_1 \times B_2 \to k